JohannesWeiss/BlockchainSurveysICIS21/README.md

 Documentation of the prototyping stage of our blockchain based online survey tool including screenshots, the smart contract, and a link to our production version.

-Our online survey dApp can be found at: [https://www.blockchain-surveys.com/home](https://www.blockchain-surveys.com/home)
+Our online survey dApp is not online anymore.
+Thank you to everyone who participated in this project!